 Cinnamon, a common kitchen spice, may improve blood sugar levels for patients with type 2 diabetes, new research has found.
 In a review study, researchers looked at data collected from 10 randomised control led trials involving 543 patients with type 2 diabetes.
+Preliminary studies have suggested that the compound, cinnamaldehydein, is responsible for cinnamon's health effects.
+Researchers suspect this substance may stimulate the release and effect of insulin, providing cinnamon its power to improve blood sugar.
 "By enhancing insulin activity, it's assumed there'd be better control of blood glucose," Phung told the website.
 The researchers have not yet determined the exact dose of cinnamon that may be helpful for people with type 2 diabetes, or the length of time or frequency the supplement should be taken.

 These studies compared people who took cinnamon in a pill form, in doses ranging from 120 milligrammes to 6 grams a day, for a period of four to 18 weeks, to people who did not take